m-clark/mixedup/README.md

 <!-- badges: end -->

 This package provides extended functionality for mixed models.
-The goal of mixedup is to solve little problems that slip through the cracks from the various packages, broom, and others.
-Basically the idea is to create (tidy) objects that are easy to use and essentially ready for presentation, and consistent across packages.
-I use several of these packages (including mgcv) for mixed models, and typically have to some notable post processing to get some basic output even with tidy tools.
+The goal of `mixedup` is to solve little problems that slip through the cracks from the various packages, broom, and others in trying to get presentable output.
+Basically the idea is to create (tidy) objects that are easy to use and essentially ready for presentation, as well as consistent across packages and across functions.
+I use several of these packages (including mgcv) for mixed models, and typically have to some notable post processing to get some basic output even with broom\* tidy tools, often which isn’t applicable if I switch to another package.
 These functions attempt to fill my specific niche.

+An additional perk is minimal dependency.
+Other than the package that created the object, nothing except the tidyverse is needed (presently just `dplyr`, `tidyr`, and `purrr`).

 ## Installation